Birsa Dasgupta: Early life

-Born in Kolkata, his grandfather was noted documentary filmmaker Harisadhan Dasgupta, and grandmother was screenwriter Sonali (Senroy) Dasgupta, who later married Italian film director, Roberto Rossellini.
+Born in Kolkata, his grandfather was documentary filmmaker Harisadhan Dasgupta, and grandmother was screenwriter Sonali (Senroy) Dasgupta, who later married Italian film director, Roberto Rossellini.
 His father is film director Raja Dasgupta, while his mother is television presenter and actress Chaitali Dasgupta.
 Ribhu Dasgupta is his only brother.
 He did his class 10 from South End School and class 12 from Delhi.

 Personal life

 Birsa married Bengali actress, Bidipta Chakraborty.
-Meghla Dasgupta and Ida Dasgupta are his daughters.
+Birsa adopted Bidipta's daughter Meghna from her first marriage as his own.
+Birsa and Bidipta together have a daughter Ida Dasgupta who was a child artist in the film Shob Bhooturey.

 Career

 Intending to learn film making, Dasgupta left his graduation midway and moved to Mumbai.
 Here he started assisting in serials and films.
 Thereafter, he started making fillers and promos for the newly established audiovisual division of publishing house, MiD DAY.
 In 2003, he became a unit director in Anurag Kashyap's film Black Friday (2004), though the film's release was stalled for further three years as it ran into troubles with Indian Censor Board.
 Nevertheless, the music video Dasgupta directed for the song Arey Ruk Ja Re Bandeh of the film soundtrack album, performed by band Indian Ocean, got him noticed.